geopandas/geodatasets/doc/source/api.rst

 API reference
 =============

-The ``xyzdata`` package has top-level functions that will cover 95% of use cases and other tooling handling the database.
+The ``geodatasets`` package has top-level functions that will cover 95% of use cases and other tooling handling the database.

 Top-level API
 -------------

-In most cases, you will be using :func:`~xyzdata.get_path` to download the data and get the path to the local storage, :func:`~xyzdata.get_url` to get the link to the original dataset in its online location and :func:`~xyzdata.fetch` to pre-download data to the local storage.
+In most cases, you will be using :func:`~geodatasets.get_path` to download the data and get the path to the local storage, :func:`~geodatasets.get_url` to get the link to the original dataset in its online location and :func:`~geodatasets.fetch` to pre-download data to the local storage.

-.. currentmodule:: xyzdata
+.. currentmodule:: geodatasets

 .. autofunction:: get_path